Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, college basketball, more

-Underdog promo code CBSSPORTS2: $75 new user bonus for NBA, college basketball and more on Monday, February 9
+Underdog promo code CBSSPORTS2: $75 new user bonus for NBA, college basketball more on Tuesday, February 10

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-A 10-game slate highlights Monday's NBA schedule, including a big time matchup between the defending NBA champion Oklahoma City Thunder and Los Angeles Lakers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-There will also be three top-25 men's college basketball matchups, including top-ranked Arizona at No. 11 Kansas, leaving plenty of ways to utilize the best DFS apps.
+Just four NBA games are scheduled for Tuesday, including a big time matchup between the San Antonio Spurs and Los Angeles Lakers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+There will also be 11 top-25 men's college basketball matchups, including 13th-ranked Purdue at No. 7 Nebraska, leaving plenty of ways to utilize the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.